logic-notation

 2. IEC/IEEE (The “Rectangular” Standard)

-The IEC 60617 standard (also adopted as IEEE Std 91) takes a more systematic, language-like approach.
-It posits that all logic functions, simple or complex, can be housed within a uniform rectangular block.
-The specific function is then defined by a "qualifying symbol" inside the block.
-This modularity is less intuitive at first glance but scales beautifully for representing complex devices like D_FLIP_FLOP, REGISTER_8BIT, and microcontrollers, where a unique shape for every function would be impractical.
+The IEC 60617 standard (also adopted as IEEE Std 91) houses all logic functions in a uniform rectangular block.
+The specific function is identified by a “qualifying symbol” printed inside the block (e.g., ”&” for AND, "1\ge 1" for OR).
+This approach is less immediately intuitive for basic gates, but it scales cleanly to complex components like flip-flops, registers, and microcontrollers, where inventing a unique shape for every function would be impractical.
 It is the prevailing standard in Europe and most international documentation.

 A Head-to-Head Comparison